alelom/python-package-folder/README.md

 uv add twine
 ```

+**For secure credential storage**: `keyring` is optional but recommended (install with `pip install keyring`)

 ## Quick Start

-### Command Line Usage

-The simplest way to use this package is via the command-line interface:
+The simplest way to use this package is via the command-line interface

-#### Build/publish a specific subfolder in a repository
+**Build/publish a specific subfolder in a repository**

 Useful for monorepos containing many subfolders that may need publishing as stand-alone packages for external usage.

 ```bash